Cheap Ontario Car Insurance Quotes

 The company’s own insurance claims history

-Insurance companies have to ensure they have enough in their coffers to meet their obligations to policyholders in the present and future.
+Insurance companies must ensure they have enough in their coffers to meet their obligations to policyholders in the present and future.
 That’s why insurance companies are among the most fiscally conservative businesses in the financial marketplace.
-If insurers see that claim settlements are outpacing revenue from premiums (the relationship is tracked using a metric known as the ‘combined ratio’), they will their customers' increase rates.
+If insurers see that claim settlements are outpacing revenue from premiums (the relationship is tracked using a metric known as the ‘combined ratio’), they will increase their customers' rates.

 Ontario car insurance quotes by age and gender